Wind Power

 However, in July 2006 the Housing Minister, Yvette Cooper announced that from 2007 changes to planning laws will allow householders to install small scale wind turbines without planning permission - as long as they do not impact on neighbours.

-The government's Planning Portal website gives guidance on planning for domestic renewable projects.
-A link to it can be found in Government Departments.
+The government’s Planning Portal website gives guidance on planning for domestic renewable projects.

 Grid Connection